paulahemsi/ft_server/README.md

 * to understand the step-by-step of the process, I first created a dockerfile with only the FROM rule setting the debian image.

+Debian is a very stable Linux distro, often choosen for servers.

 The `FROM` instruction initializes a new build stage and sets the Base Image (an image that has no parent image specified in its Dockerfile) for subsequent instructions.
 As such, a valid Dockerfile must start with a FROM instruction.
 The image can be any valid image – it is especially easy to start by pulling an image from the Public Repositories.

 * `docker build -t <image_name> .` to build the image

 * to run the container and be able to enter it `docker run --name <container-name> -it -p 80:80 -p 443:443 <image-name>`.
-The `it` instruction defines that the container will be running interactively, while `docker exec -it <container_name> sh` allow us to enter in a shell from a container that ir already running, and `exit` allow us to exit it but keep it running
+The `it` instruction defines that the container will be running interactively, while `docker exec -it <container_name> bash` allow us to enter in a shell from a container that ir already running, and `exit` allow us to exit it but keep it running
 _____________________
 * I have problems to run the container because nginx was already running in the vm